GCSE Frequently Asked Questions

 Below we have answered some of the questions we get frequently asked by our learners.

 Are your GCSE courses really free?

 Yes!
-Our GCSE courses are completely free if you don’t already have a GCSE maths or English qualification at a D/3 grade or below.
+Our GCSE courses are completely free if you don’t already have a GCSE maths or English qualification at C/3 or above.
 You must also have lived in the UK or the EU for the past 3 years and be aged 19+ on or before the 31st August 2021.

 What support is available to learners at Learn Devon?

 We have a dedicated learning support team available to all our learners as we understand that you may need extra support to help with your learning.
 They can help by supplying laptops and resources for those who need them, providing coloured overlays for those struggling with dyslexia, or even allocate more time for exams.
 You will also have your tutor’s email address so you can reach out to them with any questions you may have during your learning.
 Click here for more information on learning support.

 Our GCSE classes are small and welcoming ensuring you get the attention you need.
 You will be taught by supportive and friendly tutors who provide lots of practical help and guidance.
 Most of our courses starting in September will be taught online, via Zoom, with a limited number of courses taught face to face in our centres.

 What are the reasons learners enrol on GCSE courses?